Last Updated: 12/21/2023

 There may have been video surveillance that captured the incident and can prove it occurred during the scope of employment.
 This may be the case, for example, if you were performing work at another commercial establishment that had surveillance cameras on the premises.
 Perhaps a third party who doesn’t work for the employer might be willing to provide a statement regarding how your injury occurred and what you were doing when it occurred.

 Discuss any questions concerning testimony from a coworker with an attorney.
 Regardless, a lawyer may be helpful if there are problems securing the benefits to which you are entitled.
-If in the Des Moines area, call Walker, Billingsley & Bair at 888-435-9886 to set up a free initial consultation to discuss your case.
+Call Walker, Billingsley & Bair at (888) 435-9886 to set up a free initial consultation to discuss your case.